xavinux/gcp-resources/README.md

 # GCP-commands

-A list of Google Cloud Platform commands and configuration files
+A list of Google Cloud Platform commands and configuration files.